GoldenSheepAI/-CodeMonkey-/README.md

 - When you switch providers with `/provider`, your choice is saved
 - When you switch models with `/model`, the selection is saved for that specific provider
-- Next time you start Nanocoder, it will use your last provider and model
+- Next time you start CodeMonkey, it will use your last provider and model
 - Each provider remembers its own preferred model independently

 **Manual management:**

 - View current preferences: The file is human-readable JSON
-- Reset preferences: Delete `~/.nanocoder-preferences.json` to start fresh
+- Reset preferences: Delete `~/.codemonkey-preferences.json` to start fresh
 - No manual editing needed: Use the `/provider` and `/model` commands instead

 ### Commands